Opuntia humifusa (Raf.) Raf.

 Devil's Tongue, Eastern Prickly Pear, Low Prickly Pear, Creeping Prickly Pear, Creeping Pear, Large-Flower Prickly Pear, Smooth Prickly Pear, Indian Fig

 Cactus humifusus (basionym), Opuntia humifusa var. humifusa, Opuntia humifusa subsp. humifusa, Opuntia compressa, Opuntia vulgaris

-Opuntia humifusa is low-growing cactus with green, flattened stems formed of segments.
+Opuntia humifusa is a low-growing cactus with flattened green stems formed of segments.
 Barbed bristles are found around the surfaces of the segments, and longer spines are sometimes present.
 Flowers are waxy, yellow to gold, sometimes with red centers.
-They are up to 2.4 inches (6 cm) in diameter and appear along the margins of mature segments in the late spring.
-The juicy and edible red fruits are up to 2 inches (5 cm) long.
-As the fruit matures, it changes color from green to red and often remains on the cactus until the following spring.
+They are up to 2.4 inches (6 cm) in diameter and appear along the margins of mature segments in late spring.
+The edible red fruits are up to 2 inches (5 cm) long.
+As the fruits mature, they change color from green to red and often remain on the cactus until the following spring.